cloudfoundry-attic/cf-riak-cs-release/README.md

 ### Manually

+To run the acceptance tests manually you will also need an environment variable `$CONFIG` which points to a `.json` file that contains the application domain.

 1. Install `go` by following the directions found [here](http://golang.org/doc/install)
 2. `cd` into `cf-riak-cs-release/src/acceptance-tests/`
 3. Update `cf-riak-cs-release/src/acceptance-tests/integration_config.json`

-   The following script will configure these prerequisites for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation.
-Replace credentials and URLs as appropriate for your environment.
+   The following commands provide a shortcut to configuring `integration_config.json` with values for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) deployment.
+Copy and paste this into your terminal, then open the resulting `integration_config.json` in an editor to replace values as appropriate for your environment.

     ```bash
-    #! /bin/bash

     cat > integration_config.json <<EOF
     {
       "api":                 "api.10.244.0.34.xip.io",